 Each semester, BYU-I students volunteer with ILP in schools all over the world.
 If you don’t think you can make a semester abroad fit in with your school semester, think again!
-Whether you want the chance to visit a world wonder, have an incredible volunteer experience, or want to build your resume, being a volunteer with ILP can help you achieve your goals while still helping you get your degree!
-International Language Programs can help you volunteer abroad and help you graduate with these 6 ways:
+Whether you want the chance to visit a world wonder, have an incredible volunteer experience, or want to improve your resume, being a volunteer with ILP can help make that happen.

 - Go During Off-Track